Friday, 3 October 2025

 Over time, a state of great imbalance and negativity manifested in the universe.
 To correct this and restore a healthy balance, it was deemed necessary for the Divine Mother to take on a physical avatar and unite with Shiva.
 In order to achieve this purpose, the Divine Mother was born as the daughter of a celestial being called 'Daksha'.
 He was the son of Brahma, the creative aspect of the Divine, and held an important position (known as 'Prajapati' in Sanskrit) within the material realms assisting his father in creation.

 Unfortunately, Daksha was a rather proud and ignorant man.
 He regarded himself as a great devotee of Narayana/Vishnu.
-Due to his inability to perceive the oneness of the various forms of God, He regarded all other forms of the Divine as inferior, particularly Lord Shiva whom he particularly despised.
+Due to his inability to perceive the oneness of the various forms of God, he regarded all other forms of the Divine as inferior, especially Lord Shiva whom he particularly despised.

 Over time, Daksha and his wife, Prasuti, had a number of charming and beautiful daughters.
 Their youngest daughter, whom they named 'Sati' (meaning 'one who is the embodiment of Truth) was an avatar of Shakti.
 She was an exceptionally charming, sweet and intelligent child and Her father and family doted upon Her.